MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/dns/create-dns-records-at-cloudflare.md

 10. In the confirmation dialog box, select **Delete** to confirm your changes.

-## Add the five CNAME records that are required for Office 365
+## Add the Six CNAME records that are required for Office 365
 <a name="BKMK_add_CNAME"> </a>

 1. To get started, go to your domains page at Cloudflare by using [this link](https://www.cloudflare.com/a/login).
 You'll be prompted to log in first.